rvl-lab-utoronto/lab_onboarding_recommended_reading/README.md

 # Recommended reading materials to start research at RVL
 A curated collection of papers and research materials that students need to be aware of when they are getting started with research in the lab.
-Students are definitely not expected to read all of them, but the resources that are most related to their work.
+Students are not expected to read all of them, only the resources that are most related to their work.
 They are categorized here in terms of topics:

 <br/>